Main Content

 We undertake due diligence when considering taking on new suppliers and regularly review our existing suppliers.
 This includes:

-• Mapping our supply chain, capturing information from all relevant suppliers, to assess particular service or geographical risks of modern slavery and human trafficking;
+Mapping our supply chain by capturing information from all relevant suppliers, to assess particular service or geographical risks of modern slavery and human trafficking; and

 4. Risk assessment and management